vatpac-technology/sops/docs/aerodromes/Avalon.md

 The Standard Assignable level from AV ADC to ML TCU is the lower of `A040` or the `RFL`.

 #### Arrivals/Overfliers
 ML TCU will heads-up coordinate arrivals/overfliers from Class C to AV ADC.
-Aircraft will be cleared for the coordinated approach prior to handoff to AV ADC, unless AV ADC nominates a restriction.
+IFR aircraft will be cleared for the coordinated approach (Instrument or Visual) prior to handoff to AV ADC, unless AV ADC nominates a restriction.
+VFR aircraft will not be coordinated, and will need to receive their airways clearance from AV ADC.

 !!! example
     <span class="hotline">**MDS** -> **AV ADC**</span>: "via TEMPL for the ILS-Y 18, JST631"